 Bedale is an historic market town within two miles.
 It has a market each Tuesday morning and various events during the year.
 Its range of individual independent shops and businesses is ideal for shopping and gifts, or you could indulge in a treatment at Bedale Beauty.

 Masham is a picture-perfect market town with a selection of art galleries, pubs, restaurants, delicatessen, traditional sweet shops and two breweries: Black Sheep Brewery & Theakstons Brewery.
 The visitor centres are.

 Richmond, with its Norman castle, Georgian architecture and thriving theatre, is a must-see.
 The town – at the entrance to stunning Swaledale – is also on the long distance Coast to Coast walking route.

 Thirsk is a market town with strong links to James Herriot author and local vet, Alf Wight.
 The World of James Herriot Centre is fascinating.
 Nearby is The Mouseman Centre at Kilburn – fine crafted furniture in traditional and contemporary designs and with the famous mouse symbol hand -carved on every item.

 Walking & Cycling fans will find plenty of choices in the vicinity.
 You can also take the bikes on the Wensleydale Railway and cycle further up into the Dales.
-There are also good bus links for those who wish to leave their car at Watermill House.
-There are lock up facilities for your bike and also an outside tap if you wish to wash down your bike!
+There are also good bus links for those who wish to leave their car at Crakehall Watermill.
+There are bike lock up facilities and also an outside tap if you wish to wash your bike down!

 Thorp Perrow Arboretum & Woodland Garden are in a beautiful setting with one of the finest collections of trees and shrubs in the country and something of interest all year round.